5052 vs 6061 Aluminum: Which Alloy Is Better for CNC Parts?

 But in many projects:

-• Total cost depends on geometry, quantity, and finish requirements
+• Total cost depends on stock form, material utilization, geometry, quantity, tolerances, surface finish, and inspection requirements.

 Cheap material does not always mean cheaper finished parts.